turingschool-examples/frontend-mod-1-prework/section1/README.md

        |--librarySystem.js
 ```

-Don't worry about putting any text into these files.
+Don't worry about putting any text or content into these files.
 For now, just create this structure and empty files.

 ## Deleting Things

 ### Commands

-Lets get a little practice with the `rm` command.
-Please be careful!

 * `rm`: This will remove a file from your system.
 Be careful with this!
 The terminal assumes you're a little more of an expert than the system does.
 This doesn't move the file to the Trash, it removes it completely from your system.
 It's a little like moving the file to the trash and then deleting it immediately.